 After 30 years of scuba diving all over the world, I have to say that this was truly the best underwater experience of my life.
 Many thanks to Jon Imhoof, Ben Vieyra, and Wilderness Travel for all your hard work and dedication to make this trip a once-in-a-lifetime experience!

-—Text and photos by 7-time WT adventurer Norman Vexler, Swimming with the Humpbacks of Ha’apai.
+—Text and photos by 7-time WT adventurer Norman Vexler, Swimming with Humpback Whales.
 Be sure to check out Norman’s blog post from our New Zealand: Off the Beaten Path trip.